[Latest Update November 2025]

 - Fiberbuilt - proprietary fibre design which again offer forgiveness and realistic simulation to hitting off real turf.
 See our review of the Fiberbuilt mat here.

-- Divot Action - designed to simulate the action of taking a real divot.
+- Divot Action - designed to simulate the action of taking a real divot, an example is our very own Kaizen Golf Hitting Strip.
 This relatively new design is very popular amongst home golf simulator owners.
-There are also many instructions for DIY divot action mats which can be inserted into a stance mat - I intend to give this a try myself...[update - I built a DIY Divot Acton mat - read the full blog here]
+There are also many instructions for DIY divot action mats which can be inserted into a stance mat.
+[We also built a DIY Divot Acton mat as a prototype - you can read the full blog here]

-It might be useful to note that the Truestrike and Fiberbuilt mats can be purchased as hitting stripes so you can potentially save some costs by just buying those and use alongside a stance mat.
+It might be useful to note that these mats can be purchased as hitting stripes so you can potentially save some costs by just buying those and use alongside a stance mat.

 Fiberbuilt also offers an entry level 'flight deck' option which is a 1.77 ft x 1.13 ft oval hitting surface.